EdoardoLaGreca/EdoardoLaGreca/README.md

 I somehow hate Microsoft and big tech companies which do not (or potentially may not) respect their users' privacy.
 Transparency should never be optional.

-Even though I love open source software, I don't like either GNU software, because [GNU is bloat](http://9front.org/img/longcat.png), or its license (the GNU GPL license), because you cannot talk about freedom if you force using the same license for a derived software (which is basically what every copyleft license imposes).
+I really like open source software, but I'm not against selling it, which is important to economically support developers.
-However, this does not mean that proprietary software shouldn't exist, I think it's still important to economically support developers.
+I don't like either GNU software, because [GNU is bloat](http://9front.org/img/longcat.png), or its license (the GNU GPL license), because you cannot talk about freedom if you force using the same license for a derived software (which is basically what every copyleft license imposes).

 I agree with most of what is written in [cat-v.org](cat-v.org), not everything though.

-Beside computer science, I also like to play piano and listen to various music genres which are mainly electronic and lofi.
-My favorite artist(s) are Twenty One Pilots, which are an exception to the rule since they don't produce either electronic or lofi music.
+Beside computer science, I also like to play piano and listen to various music genres which are mainly electronic and [lofi](https://en.wikipedia.org/wiki/Lo-fi_music).
+My favorite artist(s) are [Twenty One Pilots](https://en.wikipedia.org/wiki/Twenty_One_Pilots), which are an exception to the rule since they don't produce either electronic or lofi music.